You are currently on Hearing Direct UK

 30 Day Money Back Guarantee

-This entry was posted on 7th August 2018 by Gary.
+This entry was posted on 7th August 2018 by Joan McKechnie.

-Age related hearing loss (presbycusis) is one of the most common types of hearing loss in the world.
+Age related hearing loss (presbycusis) occurs naturally as we age.
+It is caused by the degeneration of the cells in the ear and is one of the most common types of hearing loss in the world.

 In this blog post, we guide you through the causes, symptoms, prevention, and management of age related hearing loss.